eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 ## High-Assurance Multi-Cloud Portable Identity (Hybrid IFP A + B)

-This pattern provides a portable identity that survives migration across trust domains without degrading security posture.
+This pattern provides a portable identity protocol that survives migration across trust domains, allowing a single Verifier to appraise and enforce policy based on the distinct security posture of each workload.
 ECA allows organizations to leverage the high assurance of Hardware Roots of Trust (HRoT) for Pattern A while maintaining consistent, verifiable identity for standard workloads, achieving vendor independence without reverting to less-secure bearer tokens.

 **Scenario**: An organization requiring a consistent identity mechanism across a heterogeneous fleet of workloads.
 The fleet consists of both high-assurance, hardware-protected services and standard-assurance, software-based applications deployed across multiple cloud and on-premises environments.